 - Start with SKINNY Reasoning, then Clinical Reasoning 1-2-3 for short case studies to use in class or clinical post-conference

-- UNFOLDING Reasoning is for ADVANCED students that contain the essence of RAPID Reasoning, but then UNFOLDS with a change of status.
-Ideal for simulation!
+- UNFOLDING Reasoning is for ADVANCED students because of its complexity, but then UNFOLDS with a change of status.
+Ideal for clinical replacement activities or simulation!

 Most educators struggle to engage students and get them to be willing partners in the learning process.
 These case studies are unique because they emphasize the nurse thinking skill of clinical reasoning using my practice based model derived from Dr. Chris Tanner and Dr. Patricia Benner’s work on clinical judgment and clinical reasoning.